QuentinRa/blog.quentinra.dev/info/web/security/headers.md

 <th scope="row">X-XSS-Protection</th>
 <td>

-Prevent the page from loading, if a XSS attack was detected (**deprecated and removed**, use CSP, you may [read MDN notes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection).
+Prevent the page from loading, if an XSS attack was detected (**deprecated and removed**, use CSP, you may [read MDN notes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection).

 **Value**: `"1; mode=block"`. **Now**, we are settings this to "0".
 </td>